Login

 Exceptionally well

-What did your students find in your community that they hadn’t noticed before and what sparked that discovery? the walks in our community were really valuable.
-We also made use of historical photographs to show changes in food production.
+What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
+The number of fruit trees around our neighbourhood!

 Helpful Report

-What are three words that describe the activities in this kit?
-Exciting, tasty, collaborative
+What are three words that describe the activities in this kit? discovery, challenging perceptions

 How effective was the resource in fostering critical thinking about food waste issues?